Petroleum in the United States: Consumption and production

 In the twentieth century, oil production became of more value, as the US industrialized and developed commercial transportation, such as railroads and motor vehicles.
 Furthermore, oil consumption also increased because of electricity.
 After electricity, oil became more important in commercial, manufacturing, and residential sectors such as heating and cooking.
 Therefore, during this period, the growth of oil consumption indicates that the US was becoming dependent on oil and that it helped the domestic oil industry to grow.
-However, U.S oil domestic production could not cover the growing demand in the nation's market, which allowed the U.S. to look for a new supply internationally.
+However, U.S. oil domestic production could not cover the growing demand in the nation's market, which allowed the U.S. to look for a new supply internationally.

 The nation's consumption of oil increased 53% between 1915 and 1919, followed by another increase of 27% in 1920.
 The first shock of the transportation era occurred in 1920 and lasted for about a year.
 The shortage of oil devastated the entire West Coast with hour-long lines for gasoline.
 Also, in many places, fuel was not available for at least a week.
 Finally, big production from Texas, California, and Oklahoma took the shortage of oil away, causing oil prices to fall 40% between 1920 and 1926.
 During the Great Depression, both growing supply and falling demand caused the price of oil to decrease to about 66% between 1926 and 1931.

 Toward the end of World War II, the automotive era settled rapidly, and the nation's demand of oil increased 12% between 1945 and 1947 while motor vehicle registrations did so by 22%.
-Around 1948, demand of oil exceeded the supply of oil, allowing the U.S. to start importing oil.
+Around 1948, demand of oil exceeded the supply of oil, causing the U.S. to start importing oil.
 Therefore, the nation quickly became a major importer of oil, rather than being the major exporter for it.